 Harrismith pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Harrismith is none Tomorrow (26 June 2026) levels are similar - platanus at low levels, urtica at low levels.
-Over the following five days platanus and urtica will increase.
+Today (16 July) pollen in Harrismith is low; cypress, mugwort, plane, and urtica are low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days mugwort will increase; cypress, plane, and urtica will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app